Masniper/simplefolio-next/README.md

 # Simplefolio-Next

 A modern, customizable, and lightweight portfolio template built with **Next.js** and **TypeScript**.
-This project is inspired by [Simplefolio](https://github.com/cobiwave/simplefolio) and reimagined with enhanced features, a scalable structure, and dynamic content management.
+This project is inspired by [Simplefolio](https://github.com/cobiwave/simplefolio) and reimagined with enhanced features, scalable structure, and dynamic content management.

 ## 🚀 Features

-- **Next.js Framework:** Built using the latest features of Next.js for server-side rendering and static site generation.
+- **Next.js Framework**: Built using the latest features of Next.js for server-side rendering and static site generation.
-- **TypeScript Support:** Ensures type safety and better development experience.
+- **TypeScript Support**: Ensures type safety and better development experience.
-- **Dynamic Content Management:** All portfolio data is stored in a JSON file for easy updates and maintenance.
+- **Dynamic Content Management**: All portfolio data is stored in a JSON file for easy updates and maintenance.
+- **Theme Selection**: Choose from pre-defined themes or add your own using a theme palette.
-- **Responsive Design:** Optimized for all devices, from desktops to mobile screens.
+- **Responsive Design**: Optimized for all devices, from desktops to mobile screens.
-- **Animations:** Integrated `scrollReveal` and tilt effects for a modern and interactive UI.
+- **Animations**: Integrated `scrollReveal` and tilt effects for a modern and interactive UI.
-- **SCSS Styling:** Retains the original styling structure with modular SCSS for flexibility.
+- **SCSS Styling**: Retains the original styling structure with modular SCSS for flexibility.
-- **SEO Friendly:** Metadata dynamically updates for better search engine visibility.
+- **SEO Friendly**: Metadata dynamically updates for better search engine visibility.
+- **Customizable Footer**: Easily manage social links, GitHub buttons, and copyright details.

 ## 📂 Folder Structure